scrameri/CaptureAl/paper/SubfamilySet.md

 The quality of raw and trimmed reads was assessed with [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc) version 0.11.5.

-## Executed command-line scripts and parameter choices for steps 1–7 and iterations 1–2
+## Iteration 1 of executed command-line scripts and parameter choices for steps 1–7
 The following sections track the executed pipeline scripts and chosen parameters at each analysis step.

 ### Step 1: Read mapping
-We ran BWA version 0.7.12-r1039 (Li & Durbin, 2009) and BWA-MEM in the `mapped` directory, using the quality-trimmed and quality-filtered reads with the indicated file extensions (`-e` option, comma-separated string denoting file extensions of forward and reverse reads, respectively) located in the `$trimmed` directory (`-d` option), and the respective reference sequences for each taxon set and iteration (`-r` option).
+We ran BWA version 0.7.12-r1039 (Li & Durbin, 2009) and BWA-MEM in the `$mapped` directory, using the quality-trimmed and quality-filtered reads with the indicated file extensions (`-e` option, comma-separated string denoting file extensions of forward and reverse reads, respectively) located in the `$trimmed` directory (`-d` option), and the respective reference sequences for each taxon set and iteration (`-r` option).
 The script outputs reads with a minimum alignment score of `10` (`-T` option), marks secondary hits, and only retains reads with a minimum mapping quality of `10` (`-Q` option) in the final SAM files before compressing them to BAM format.
 An early filtering of target regions with inadequate coverage across samples prevents time-consuming sequence assembly of target regions that would likely be filtered out in step 4.
 Computations were performed for all samples specified in `samples.fabaceae.12.txt` (`-s` option) using 4 times 5 threads in parallel (`-t` option) as follows:

 ```
 run.bwamem.sh -s samples.fabaceae.12.txt -r Cajanus_cajan_6555reg.fasta -e .trim1.fastq.gz,.trim2.fastq.gz -T 10 -Q 10 -d $trimmed -t 4